Saint-Python: Population and society

-In 2019, the municipality had 1,027 inhabitants, a decrease of 0.3% compared to 2008.
+In 2023, the commune had 978 inhabitants, a decrease of 31% compared to 1968.
 In January 2019, mayor Georges Flamengt announced two major social projects: a renovation of Haussy Street and the rehabilitation of a former company building into social housing units.

 Education

 The town has one public primary school: the École maternelle et élémentaire de Saint-Python.
 It is contractually regulated by the Academy of Lille.
 Secondary schools include the public Collège Antoine de Saint-Exupéry and the private Catholic Institution Saint-Michel, both located in Solesmes.

 Places and monuments

 One of the paths of Camino de Santiago the via septentriones templi passes through the village coming from Haussy.
 It goes through the municipal park, then the church, before leaving by meandering in the streets towards Saint-Vaast-en Cambrésis by hiking trails.
 Several tags are in fact embedded in the tar, plus two labels on the way.